This set of Analog Communications online test focuses on “Demodulation of VSB Modulated Wave”.

 5. If AM radio station increases its modulation index then the audio gets louder at the receiver.

-Explanation: Modulation index describes the variation of carrier signal modulation around its unmodulated level.
+Explanation: Modulation index tells us the amount by which the carrier wave is varied with respect to the message signal.
 If we increase the modulation index then audio signal gets louder.

 a) frequency-domain signal